 Act.
-Value: Reference mean value from adjust at the lot start
+Value: Reference mean value from adjust at the lot start or from a forced mean by the user.
+Std.Dev.: Standard deviation A: variance of the actual value

 Ar: variance running As: variance stopped

 D/100m: classified defects (matrix) S/100m: short (up to 80mm)